 - can apply central theoretical knowledge in the analysis of visual texts, and present this in an independent written work

 - can use libraries, databases and other sources of information to find relevant information in connection with a project, and to stay updated on relevant literature.

 - MEVI223B (15 ECTS)

 The course is open for students at the University of Bergen

 Compulsory Assignments and Attendance

-Approved pre-workshop assignments (80%).
-The workshop assignments can be both written or oral, and can accommodate practical exercises in media production or dissemination.
+Approved workshop assignments (80%).
+The workshop assignments can be written and/or oral, and can accommodate practical exercises in media production or dissemination.
 There is not time limit for approved work requirements.